EmperorDan/Glossary-of-tech-terms/Algorithm.md

 #### Mathmatics
 process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.
 #### Computing Science
 An algorithm in computer science is a set of code that solves a class of problems.
-The algorithm is not open to interpretation and tries to be simple in design.
+The algorithm is not open to interpretation, and tries to complete its task in the simplest way.
 ## Process in building application
 ### Approaching a client
 You must first find your client.
 This is an important step, as it defines your entire project.
 After finding a desirable client you must meet with them and discuss their idea.
 It's very important to remember it's their idea, because you'll most-likely find yourself disagreeing with a few things.
 Once you've met and discuss the user requirements its time to create a powerpoint showing your intentions and to meet again to finalise certain ideas.